wilmixjemin8/JDK1.0/README.md

 # JDK1.0
 ---------
-JDK1.0  is   a  new  generation  of  JAVA technology  focused on interaction  with Spring, struts,WDBAJ$, Jdollar,etc.
+JDK1.0  is   a  new  generation  of  JAVA1.0 technology  focused on interaction  with S@, OPLUS,WDBAJ$, Jdollar,etc.